rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 Using Rancher, you can create pools of nodes based on a [node template](#node-templates).

-A node template defines the configuration of a node, like what operating system to use, number of CPUs and amount of memory.
+A node template defines the configuration of a node, like what operating system to use, number of CPUs, and amount of memory.

 The benefit of using a node pool is that if a node is destroyed or deleted, you can increase the number of live nodes to compensate for the node that was lost.
 The node pool helps you ensure that the count of the node pool is as expected.